MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/filter-class.md

 `execute(object: any)`    | boolean             | Executes the filter logic against a JSON object and returns a boolean indicating if the object meets the requirement of the Filter.
 `toString()`             | string              | Converts the filter logic into a string format that is compatible with the Bing Spatial Data Services.

+> [!TIP]
-**Tip**: If you have an array of objects and want to filter out those that match your filters, simply loop through your array and execute the filter against each object.
+> If you have an array of objects and want to filter out those that match your filters, simply loop through your array and execute the filter against each object.